 But what happens when users become numb to what seems an endless amount of daily notifications?
 Do push notifications still take the cake for being the best method to improve user engagement?

-In this article, I will explore how humans react to notifications and extend this discussion to chatbots.
+In this article, I will explore how humans react to notifications and extend this discussion to chatbots & AI solutions.
 I sat down (well opened my camera on zoom) with Denis Floréan–a leading IBM expert in Artificial Intelligence and Learning subject matter–who explained the difference between the two form factors and their success in driving behavior from a cognitive science perspective.
-The interview was centered around the main question: is there a better way to engage in-app usage?
+The interview was centered around the main question: is there a better way to engage in in-app usage?

 What is the average reaction to a push notification?